 - Mix the garlic, Herbes de Provence, Dijon mustard, avocado oil, pomegranate molasses, and serrano pepper in a bowl.

-- Cover the chicken with the mixture.
+- Lightly season with salt and cover the chicken with the mixture.
 Make sure to get some under the skin.

 - Heat your cast iron skillet on the stove.
 Add a thin layer of oil, if necessary*.
 Place the chicken skin side up in the pan.
 If you have any marinade left in the bowl, add the remaining mixture on top of the chicken.
 Cook 5 minutes until starts to brown.
 Transfer to the oven.